SimonLaub/CarGame/README.md

                           slice_info['y'] -= HEIGHT + slice_height
 ```

 Well.
-So, if a slice is down below, we change its coordinates?
-Easy code, probably, but not super, intuitively, easy to understand code.
-A little “smelly”, Imho.
-I.e. how will this work out for us as we move on, later, with adding more functionality to the game?  <br>
+So, if a slice is down below, we change its coordinates? <br>Easy code, probably, but not super, intuitively, easy to understand code.
+A little “smelly”, Imho.<br> I.e. how will this work out for us as we move on, later, with adding more functionality to the game?  <br>
 And all of this talk about a 3D perspective in a 2D environment.
 Hallucinating? <br>